-Recent trends in fitness and weight loss have focused much more on body composition that on body weight.
-Advances in Bluetooth technology have made it possible to track the amount of fat, muscle, water, and bone that you have in your body at any given time; this new level of precision means that losing fat and retaining muscle is the new holy grail in fitness.
+Recent trends in fitness and weight loss have focused much more on body composition than on body weight.
+Advances in Bluetooth technology have made it possible to track the amount of fat, muscle, water, and bone that you have in your body at any given time; this higher level of precision means that losing fat and retaining muscle is the new holy grail in fitness.

 Your Fat Measurement Options